-We need your eagle eyes for the 2020 National Midwinter Bald Eagle survey!
-If you see an eagle in Vermont during the survey period (January 1- 15), please report your sighting.
+We need your eagle eyes for the 2021 National Midwinter Bald Eagle survey!
+If you are out and about and see an eagle in Vermont during the survey period (January 6 - 20), please report your sighting.

 We would appreciate the following information about your sighting:

 - number of Bald or Golden Eagles seen

 - approximate age of the eagles (i.e., adult Bald Eagle with white head and tail, or immature that is mostly brown)

 - any notable behavior (i.e., carrying nesting material, flying with another eagle, etc.)

 There are two options for reporting your sightings this year: